• Mashup Score: 25

 • Mashup Score: 2

-NIH Preprint Pilot - 9 month(s) ago
+NIH Preprint Pilot - 1 year(s) ago

 The NIH Preprint Pilot is a project of the National Library of Medicine (NLM).
 During the pilot, NLM will make preprints resulting from research funded by the National Institutes of Health (NIH) available via PubMed Central (PMC) and, by extension, PubMed.
 The pilot aims to explore approaches to increasing the discoverability of early NIH research results posted to eligible preprint servers.
 PMC…